 I often think of it as imagine there was some guy running around following all day saying “be conscious of your blinking!” or “make sure you don’t have too much saliva!”, or whatever it is.
 The goal would be to have no trouble with this guy; he could go on keep saying that and it wouldn’t trouble you at all.
 It can be very empowering to just make this shift from running away to wanting to face the sensation head on.

 The way you measure success will change too.
 It’s not about how long you’ve gone without forgetting the sensation; that’s irrelevant.
-The only metric is how much anxiety you feel.
+The only metric is how much anxiety/pain you feel over the long term.
 The less anxiety you feel (though there’ll be ups and downs), the better you’re doing.

 Funnily enough, once the anxiety goes, you will forget about being conscious of your bodily processes.
 That’s what happened to me; once no longer had anxiety associated with being conscious, I went long periods without ever remembering about it at all.
 But remember, that isn’t the goal.
 The goal is to eliminate anxiety associated with bodily processes, not avoid consciousness of them.
 Once the anxiety is gone, you’re all good.